-After reviewing the data, many Working Group members expressed concern with the use of A-F designations and indicated a preference for a star rating or a dashboard-like visual display of current progress on growth and achievement.
+After reviewing the data, the Working Group expressed concern with the use of A-F designations and indicated a preference for a star rating or a dashboard-like visual display of current progress on growth and achievement.
 The Working Group was also interested in receiving additional information about the descriptive format used by 11 states.
-Several times during the Working Group discussion, members identified the need for a descriptive means of communicating definitions as well as innovative practices within schools.
+Several times during the Working Group discussion, members identified the need for a descriptive means of communicating innovative practices within schools.